snepderg/CS492-GroupABookstore/README.md

 ## Setting up the Application
 1. Open a terminal and navigate to the project directory.
+2. Run the following command to install the project dependencies:
+    - `pipenv install`
-2. Run the following command to activate the virtual environment:
+3. Run the following command to activate the virtual environment:
     - `pipenv shell`
-3. Run the following command to start the development server:
+4. Run the following command to start the development server:
     - `python server.py`
-4. Open a web browser and navigate to `http://localhost:5001/` to access the application.
+5. Open a web browser and navigate to `http://localhost:5001/` to access the application.

 ## Testing the Application's Functionality